Equity for Aboriginal people in the legal system

 Justice Partnership and Innovation Program

-On January 15, 2021, the Minister of Justice and Attorney General of Canada received a supplementary mandated letter in which he was tasked to develop, in consultation and cooperation with provinces, territories and Indigenous partners, an Indigenous Justice Strategy to address systemic discrimination and the overrepresentation of Indigenous peoples in Canada's justice system.
+Justice Canada continues to work in consultation and cooperation with Indigenous partners, other federal government departments, and provinces and territories to develop an Indigenous Justice Strategy to address the systemic discrimination and overrepresentation of Indigenous people in the justice system.

 Recent progress

-Justice Canada is providing $596,565 over three years to the University of Ottawa through the Justice Partnership and Innovation Program.
-The program builds on Indigenous knowledge and languages, and will be offered entirely in French.
+Among other initiatives that aim to revitalize of Indigenous laws across Canada, on August 17, 2022, funding was announced to support the University of Ottawa's Visual Laboratory on Indigenous Legal Orders of the Indigenous Law Certificate Program.
+Justice Canada is providing the university $596,565 over 3 years through the Justice Partnership and Innovation Program.
+The certificate program builds on Indigenous knowledge and languages and will be offered entirely in French.
 It was designed and developed exclusively for Indigenous students.

 Next steps

-The Minister of Justice and Attorney General of Canada continues to work on the mandated letter commitment to advance the priorities of Indigenous communities to reclaim jurisdiction over the administration of justice.
+The Minister of Justice and Attorney General of Canada continues to work on the mandate letter commitment to advance the priorities of Indigenous communities to reclaim jurisdiction over the administration of justice in collaboration with the provinces and territories, and supports and funds the revitalization of Indigenous laws, legal systems and traditions.

 51. We call upon the Government of Canada, as an obligation of its fiduciary responsibility, to develop a policy of transparency by publishing legal opinions it develops and upon which it acts or intends to act, in regard to the scope and extent of Aboriginal and Treaty rights.